Home » business of art, licensing, Written Agreements

 ROYALTY PERCENTAGE: Percentages are all over the board in licensing, too.
 They are based on the product being produced, the number of items projected to sell, the value of the artwork (popularity), etc.

 There are books that you can refer to and find ranges to this.
-I refer to Licensing Art and Design: A Professional’s Guide to Licensing and Royalty Agreements – as a handbook I received when I took my licensing course thorugh LIMA.
+I refer to Licensing Art and Design: A Professional’s Guide to Licensing and Royalty Agreements – as a handbook I received when I took my licensing course through LIMA.

 OTHER POINTS TO WORK INTO YOUR CONTRACT OR AGREEMENT: